nhuesmann/eslint-config-nhuesmann-base/README.md

-# Base ESLint / Prettier config for new TypeScript projects
+# Base ESLint + Prettier config for new projects

 ## Installation